From: Chicago, Illinois. LA Opera: Pelléas in Pelléas et Mélisande (2022, debut), after an online On Now recital (2020).

 Additionally, Liverman has performed the leading role of Figaro in The Barber of Seville with the Seattle, Virginia, Kentucky, Madison, and Utah Operas.
 In February 2021, Cedille Records released Liverman’s Dreams of a New Day: Songs by Black Composers with pianist Paul Sanchez.
 The album debuted at No. 1 on the Billboard Traditional Classical chart and was nominated for Best Classical Solo Vocal Album at the 64th Annual Grammy Awards.
 His 2020 album, Whither Must I Wander, with pianist Jonathan King, released on Odradek Records, was named one of the Chicago Tribune’s “best classical recordings of 2020” and BBC Music Magazine praised Liverman’s “firm, oaky baritone with a sharp interpretive attitude… admirable poise and clarity of intention.”

 Awards and achievements include receiving a 2022 Sphinx MPower Artist Grant, the 2020 Marian Anderson Vocal Award, a 2019 Richard Tucker Career Grant, a 2019 Sphinx Medal of Excellence, a 2017 3Arts Award, and a 2017 George London Award.
 In 2015, he won the Stella Maris International Vocal Competition, the Gerda Lissner Charitable Fund Award, and a top prize from Opera Index.

-Mr. Liverman concluded his tenure at the prestigious Ryan Opera Center at the Lyric Opera of Chicago in 2015.
-He previously was a Young Artist at the Glimmerglass Festival.
-He holds his Master of Music degree from The Juilliard School, and a Bachelor of Music degree from Wheaton College in Illinois.
+Liverman concluded his tenure at the prestigious Ryan Opera Center at the Lyric Opera of Chicago in 2015 and was previously a Young Artist at the Glimmerglass Festival.
+He holds his Master of Music degree from The Juilliard School and a Bachelor of Music degree from Wheaton College in Illinois.